niklasbuschmann/contrast/blog.md

 ## Music Composition Journey

-Join me as I explore various styles and instrumentations of music.
+Join me as I attempt to vibrate the air pleasantly

 ## Animation Journey

-Watch as I try to make scribbles come to life!
+Watch as I try to make scribbles come to move

 ## Desmos Art Journey